Joynrui/computer-synchronization-file/study notes/MySQL.md

 **The Effect of ALTER TABLE on Null and Default Value Attributes**

-When you MODIFY or CHANGE a column, you can also specify whether or not the column can contain NULL values and what its default value is.
-In fact, if you don't do this, MySQL automatically assigns values for these attributes and the value is Null.
+When you MODIFY or CHANGE a column, you can also specify whether or not the column can contain NULL values and its default value.
+If you don't do this, MySQL automatically assigns values for these attributes and the value is Null.

-- You can change a default value for any column by using the **ALTER** command.
+- You can change the default value for any column by using the **ALTER** command.

 ```mysql
 ALTER TABLE testalter_tbl ALTER i SET DEFAULT 1000;